MALTA PARALYMPIC COMMITTEE

 ~ Inclusion meets Excellence ~

-The Malta Paralympic Committee is the national body entrusted with the development of Paralympic Sport in Malta and Gozo.
+The Malta Paralympic Committee is the national body entrusted with the development and promotion of Paralympic Sport in Malta and Gozo.
 As a member of the International Paralympic Committee ('IPC'), the mission statement of the MPC is made up of three pillars:

 Acting as the National Governing Body for Paralympic Sport governed by the IPC.

 The Malta Paralympic Committee ('MPC') is the national governing body for Para Sports governed by the International Paralympic Committee, and is responsible for implementing the mission statement of the Paralympic Movement.
 It is entrusted with the development and promotion of Para Sport in Malta & Gozo, and for assisting ParaAthletes and National Sport Associations, clubs, coaches and other stakeholders in developing Paralympic Sport disciplines and in achieving sporting inclusion and excellence.
 The MPC is responsible for the National Paralympic Team.